KalaKit/KalaWindow/README.md

 using std::string;

-using KalaKit::KalaWindow;      //core window system functions using KalaKit::KalaInput;       //core input system functions using KalaKit::Key;             //enum for all keyboard and mouse keys using KalaKit::WindowDebugType; //enum for all window debug types using KalaKit::InputDebugType;  //enum for all input debug types using KalaKit::WindowState;     //enum for all window states
+using KalaKit::KalaWindow;  //core window and input system functions using KalaKit::Key;         //enum for all keyboard and mouse keys using KalaKit::DebugType;   //enum for all debug types using KalaKit::WindowState; //enum for all window states

 static void YourInitializeFunction()
 {